How to Play Omaha Hi Poker – Complete 8-Step Guide

 Post-Flop Action

-After the pre-flop betting round ends, the first of 3 community cards – the Flop – are dealt out.
-These cards can be used by all active players to form the best 5-card hand.
-The first active player, seated left of the dealer, kicks off the 2nd betting round.
-Action continues clockwise around the table, with every player getting the opportunity to act.
+After the pre-flop betting round ends, the first three community cards — the Flop — are dealt.
+These cards can be used by all active players to form the best possible 5-card hand.
+The first active player to the left of the dealer begins the second betting round, and action continues clockwise until all players have acted.

 5